isabelcooper/FirstTap/projectDocumentation/projectProcess.md

 ## Testing

 **Mocha/chai**
-I use a full tests suite of unit tests (which are isolated to their class by stubbing using InMemory instances of other classes), plus an end to end set of tests on the server.
+I use TDD so wrote each test in small increments as I added functionality (writing the test first, then implementing).
+I use a full test suite of unit tests (which are isolated to their class by stubbing using InMemory instances of other classes), plus an end to end set of tests on the server.

 **Localhost**
 `./run start:local` serves the app on localhost so I can view the docs in the browser or send requests locally for problemshooting.